Stroll the streets of this famous neighborhood and view the stately mansions and lush gardens.

 Upon arrival in New Orleans after the Louisiana Purchase in 1803, the Americans found the Creoles living down-river from Canal Street.
 The two groups hated each other, so the Americans settled up-river from Canal Street in the early and mid-nineteenth century.
 This enclave of Americans became filthy rich and built great, ostentatious mansions in an area that came to be known as the Garden District.

-On the Garden District tour, you will stroll the streets of this famous neighborhood and view the stately mansions and lush gardens; see the homes of Archie Manning, John Goodman, and the house where the Confederate President, Jefferson Davis, died.
+On the Garden District tour, you will see the homes of Archie Manning, John Goodman, and the house where the Confederate President, Jefferson Davis, died.
 You will visit Lafayette Cemetery.
+Our licensed guides will entertain and educate you on the local unusual customs of burial and interment.